IntelliJ IDEA 2024.3 Help

 Adjust text size in the editor

-You can change font and a size of the text in the editor.
+You can change the font and the size of the text in the editor.

 2. From the options on the right, select the Change font size (Zoom) with Ctrl+Mouse Wheel option to quickly change the text size (turning the mouse wheel) while you are working in the editor.